How Much Compensation For Slip Trip Or Fall Claims At Work?

 - Any long-term implications.

-To gain an estimated figure that takes into account the unique characteristics of your claim, please speak to one of our advisers.
+Yes.
+But to gain an estimated figure that takes into account the unique characteristics of your claim, please speak to one of our advisers.

 How long should I wait before making a claim?

 When making a compensation claim, there are criteria that must be met, such as a personal injury claims time limit.
-You would have 3-years from the date of the accident to begin your claim.
+You would have 3 years from the date of the accident to begin your claim.
 Failing to meet this criterion could ultimately affect the validity of your case.

 Are there exceptions to a limitation period?